 - People with any repaired heart defect that still has some defect

 What can you do to lower your risk for heart disease?

 Gum disease begins when some of the 600 types of oral bacteria irritate gum tissue and cause infection.
-Lowering the amount of bacteria by reducing plaque and tartar helps reduce the risk for gum disease.
+Lowering the amount of bacteria by reducing plaque and tartar helps reduce the risk of gum disease.
 You can decrease oral bacteria by brushing, flossing, and using antiseptic mouthwash daily.
-Also, attend six-month checkups and dental cleanings.
+Also, attend six month checkups and dental cleanings.